Washington Day Trips from New York

 American flag at the Department of Commerce| ©Brandon Mowinkel

-As you might imagine, it is best to visit Washington during the week and avoid Saturdays and Sundays.
-Specifically, the best days to take this tour are Mondays and Wednesdays, and the sights tend to be less crowded after 2 p.m.
-Many of the museums and monuments close for the day.
+Specifically, if you book a tour to Washington from New York, the best days are Mondays and Wednesdays, as the sights tend to be less crowded after 2 p.m.
+Many of the museums and monuments are closed.
 Many of the museums and monuments are closed on holidays, so try to avoid holidays to see everything.

 Book your Washington tour from New York